Team-intN18-SoybeanSeclab/Typhon/README_ENG.md

 - path: Bypassed by different loads (e.g.`os.system('calc')`and`subprocess.Popen('calc')`)
 - technique: Use different techniques to process the same payload to bypass (e.g.`os.system('c'+'a'+'l'+'c')`and`os.system('clac'[::-1])`)

 Typhon has hundreds of built-in paths.
-Every time we want to bypass getting something, we first find all available through local_scope.`path`, Next, by `bypasser.py` Bypass method in generates each `path` Corresponding to different variants and try to bypass the blacklist.
+Every time we want to bypass getting something, we first find all available through local_scope.`path`, Next, with `technique` in `bypasser.py`, each different variants is generated from each `path` and try to bypass the blacklist.

 ### gadgets chain